Better Days (Hedley song)

 "Better Days" is a song by a Canadian pop rock band Hedley.
-The song was released off their seventh studio album Cageless.
-The song was released in 2017 and was certified platinum in Canada.
+The song was released as the second and final single on August 23, 2017, from their seventh studio album Cageless.
+It was certified platinum in Canada in February 2018.

+Background and composition

+"Better Days" was first released onto YouTube on August 18, 2017, before it was released as the album's official second single on August 23.
+A brokedown version of the song was released on August 25.
+The song was written by Dan Book, Jacob Hoggard and Brian Howes, while production was handled by Jason Van Poederooyen, Hoggard and Howes.
+Described as an R&B track, Hoggard said of the song, "In our lives, we can feel very alone in our feelings.
+What is really important to realize is that our problems may not be unique to us.
+It is a matter of being more open.
+When you realize that we all identify on so many things that we all go through together, it is a really cool feeling that happens.
+It is really special for me to create and make those connections."

 Music video

-The music video for "Better Days" was released on October 27, 2017, and the video was directed by Ally Pankiw.
+The music video for "Better Days" was released on October 27, 2017, and was directed by Ally Pankiw.
 Hoggard described the premise of the video as "making a modest, very subtle, passive attempt at making people's days better".
-The band's guitarist, Dave Rosin, added, "We always have a good time shooting videos and then there are those shoots where, once it's edited, and you get to see it in its finished form."
+The band's guitarist, Dave Rosin added, "We always have a good time shooting videos and then there are those shoots where, once it's edited, and you get to see it in its finished form."